-Let's take a quick look at what that would mean for each for each the four Mac product lines.
+Let's take a quick look at what that would mean for each of the four Mac product lines.

 1. MacBook Pro

 The best part about the Touch Bar is actually the Touch ID fingerprint scanner.
 Apple should offer a version of the product with Touch ID, but keep the physical function keys.
 Another big innovation that it could bring to the MacBook Pro is wireless broadband, so that professionals can keep working when out of Wi-Fi range.
-This is the one key features that leads a lot of professionals to the iPad.
-Adding it to the MacBook Pro would be a nice win.
+This is the one key feature that leads a lot of professionals to the iPad—adding it to the MacBook Pro would be a nice win.
 Finally, bring back the MagSafe connector.
-Apple could simple include a USB-C magnetic dongle, or it could include a magnetic USB-C cable like the third-party Griffin Breaksafe.
+Apple could simply include a USB-C magnetic dongle, or it could include a magnetic USB-C cable like the third-party Griffin BreakSafe.